 If you and your team are planning for your return to the office, this article outlines our plans for ensuring that our spaces are Covid-19 secure, and our specific health and safety requirements of tenants and visitors.
 A similar article for tenants based at the Sussex Innovation Centre in Falmer can be found here.
 For best practice guidance around managing your employees' return to work, click here.

-Since the announcement by Government of the first steps towards easing the lockdown, we’ve been working hard completing the Covid-19 risk assessment and making our spaces Covid-19 secure.
+Following the latest Government announcements on Monday 12th July, we’ve updated our Covid-19 risk assessment and continue working hard to keep our spaces Covid-19 secure.
 You can access the full risk assessment document for Sussex Innovation Croydon here.
 We have based our assessment on the Government advice for offices and contact centres, and recommend conducting a similar review of your own workspace within the building.
-We are now pleased to announce that we are reopening our doors to tenants as of Monday 1st June.

-- We have conducted a thorough deep cleaning of all corridors and shared spaces.
-We have doubled our cleaning resources, and a cleaning crew will be visiting the site daily to ensure proper hygiene measures continue to be followed.
+- A cleaning crew will be visiting the site daily to conduct a thorough clean of all corridors and shared spaces, and to ensure proper hygiene measures continue to be followed.

-- A one-way system will be clearly signposted around both corridors, with floor markings to demonstrate safe distances.
+- A one-way system is clearly signposted around both corridors, with floor markings to demonstrate safe distances.
 We appreciate that this will mean moving around the building will take longer, but it is necessary to ensure we all adhere to social distancing guidelines.